 If everything is indeed tied together, then how we make and implement choices is especially important.
 One choice can impact how we achieve - or fail to achieve - multiple goals.
-We commit ourselves to actions by adopting Policies.
+We commit ourselves to

+Policies are specific action statements that implement Goals, and contain action words such as shall, will, assign or invest. actions by adopting Policies.
 Policies are specific action statements that implement Goals.
 Policies contain clear action words such as shall, will, assign or invest.
 When STA staff make recommendations to committees or the Board, those recommendations will be guided by the policies in this Element.